 UMass Amherst has a rich history of student expression and activism.
 Students can get involved with national and campus activism on a wide variety of issues through political and advocacy Registered Student Organizations, the Center for Educational Policy Advocacy (CEPA), and The Resistance Studies Initiative.

-MassPIRG offers non-partisan activist trainings in public speaking, community outreach, public relations, advocacy, an activist toolkit, and much more.
+MassPIRG offers non-partisan activist trainings in public speaking, community outreach, public relations, advocacy, an activist toolkit, and more.
 Some students also take courses themed on Advocacy, Activism and Human Rights.

 Student organizers planning demonstrations should review guidelines and policies related to student demonstrations and consult with Student Activities and Involvement staff and/or the Student Legal Services Office to ensure awareness of their protected rights, University of Massachusetts Amherst policies, and the availability of campus resources to support the safe exercise of protected rights.